 The right lighting doesn’t just benefit your customers

 It isn’t just shoppers who are influenced by your store’s lighting.
 In fact, if anything, poorly designed retail lighting might have more of a negative impact on your staff, who have to experience it on a daily basis.
-Although most studies of its impact are focussed on offices, a well-lit store can improve the mood of your workers, which will in turn improve their performance.
+Although most studies of its impact are focused on offices, a well-lit store can improve the mood of your workers, which will in turn improve their performance.
 In turn, happy staff leads to happy customers, which can only have positive consequences for your overall sales.